How to Find a Septic Tank and Manhole Cover

 • With older systems you will find pipes that seem to twist and turn then disappear into nothing.

-Therefore this kind of job should be left to the professionals and I you are better of finding a Full Service Plumbing Contractor to do this kind of job. (some pumpers will only pump tanks, but they won't locate the tank).
+Therefore this kind of job should be left to Septic Tank Service professionals (some pumpers will only pump tanks, but they won't locate the tank).
 Often a good plumbing contractor will know just where everything is only by looking at your property.
 And if they can’t find it straight away, then they still have all the equipment and plumbing tools to find the septic tank's lid faster then you probably will.

 External References